vectorgrp/sil-kit/docs/usage/replay.rst

         [...]
     }

-For Integration Bus native traces and replays, a channel source of ``Link/Participant/Controller`` is used internally.
+For SilKit native traces and replays, a channel source of ``Link/Participant/Controller`` is used internally.
 The channel names are set to the recommended names for bus types defined in the MDF standard, cf. the following table.

-.. list-table:: MDF Channel Names Used in VIB
+.. list-table:: MDF Channel Names Used in SILKIT
    :width: 70%
    :widths: 10 70
    :header-rows: 1